-a.
-If a project falls in more than one class, the Executive Director will place the project in the highest class applicable to the more costly segment of the project, unless directed otherwise by the State Water Board.

-b.
-In the event that project classification or sustainability points changes in between updates to the Project List, the Executive Director will adjust the classification in the next update.
+- a.
+If a project falls in more than one class, the Executive Director will place the project in the highest class applicable to the more costly segment of the project, unless directed otherwise by the State Water Board. - b.
+In the event that a project's classification or the total sustainability points change in between updates to the Project List, the Executive Director will adjust the project's rankings in the next update.